KZEL-FM

-KZEL-FM (96.1 MHz) is a commercial radio station in Eugene, Oregon, in the United States.
-The station airs a classic rock music format.
+KZEL-FM (96.1 FM) is a commercial radio station licensed to Eugene, Oregon, United States.
+The station airs a classic rock format.

 It has applied for a U.S. Federal Communications Commission (FCC) construction permit to move to a taller tower (HAAT 451.9 meters) at the same site and increase the vertically polarized ERP to 100,000 watts.

 History

 KZEL-FM, along with short-lived KZEL-AM, was founded and funded in 1967 by Eugene lumberman George "Tirebiter" Zellner.
 When he purchased the stations, their call letters were KWFS.
 Zellner changed the call letters to KZEL, for the FM and AM bands.
 KZEL-AM was briefly affiliated with the CBS network, and carried Frank Gifford's sports updates from CBS, along with broadcasts of Churchill High School sports and Eugene Bombers pro football.
 Zellner sold the station to Jay and Barbara West in 1971.

 The Wests led KZEL for most of the 1970s as a free-format station.
 Its studios were located in Glenwood, near Springfield.
 Disc jockeys included John Napier, Gary "The Wasted Potato" Palmatier, Stan "Harry 'Til 6" Garrett, Michael Waggoner, Sleepy John (Cuthbertson), JET, Tom Krumm, Chris Kovarik, Magic Mike, and Peyton Mays.
 Additionally, KZEL carried "Daybreak" in the morning and "News & Information" in the afternoon.
 News anchors included Melinda Coates, Rosemary Reed, Cal Turlock (real name Phillip Johnson) and Bryce Zabel.